mrzzy/alfred/prompts/qna.md

    ```
    - Do not output anything other then the above JSON.
 Output shall be valid JSON.
    - Output newlines as "\n" instead of actual newlines in any JSON string eg. response.
+   - If a source is deemed to irrelevant, do not include in 'sources'.
+If 'sources' is empty, output an empty list [].
+   - Remember, all output fields in the JSON schema are required.

 6. Error Handling: